Want to know the holy grail of marketing?

 Take Inspiration From - Uber

-Uber is probably the best example of referral marketing that almost every one of us has personally used.
+Uber is not just an inspiration for every entrepreneur with a startup app idea.
+It is probably the best example of referral marketing that almost every one of us has personally used.
 It offers free first rides or even free rides to the referrer on the successful riding of a referred person.
-Not only did it use referral marketing on the website but also in its mobile application.
+Not only did it use referral marketing strategy on the website but also in its mobile application.

 Marketing Idea #7: Keep Nudging With Email Marketing